imRyuukii/LoginPage/src/docs/database-implementation-guide.md

 3. **Migrate Existing Data**
    - Export current users from `users.json`
-   - Insert into database using the migration SQL
+   - Insert into a database using the migration SQL

 ### Phase 2: Code Migration
 1. **Create Database Config**